notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 # DB
 diesel = { version = "0.16", features = ["postgres"] }
 diesel_codegen = { version = "0.16", features = ["postgres"] }

+# r2d2 is related to database connection pools
+# this will be reviewed in a future post
 r2d2 = "*"
 r2d2-diesel = "*"